French Pottery & Porcelain

 Condition: Excellent, with the very slightest wear consistent with age and use.
 (Scroll down to see more historical detail).

-Made in the Napoleonic period, this exquisite French porcelain pitcher was hand-painted in the Empire style.
+Made in the Napoleonic period, this exquisite French porcelain pitcher was hand-painted in the Empire/Restoration style.
 It boasts classical and rococo influences, with a bold purple square outlined in gold and elegant swags of acanthus* leaves, symbolizing immortality, painted in grisaille.
 The green enamel on the handle adds a touch of refinement.
 The gilding on the throat of the pitcher is exceptional, depicting a pair of golden hawks amidst vines.
 With meticulous attention to detail, the painting features an array of stunning colors, all expertly accented with gleaming gold gilding.

 *Acanthus leaves symbolize immortality.
 In the Napoleonic period in France, acanthus refers to Napoleon’s immortality.